 What gave you the idea for a Festival of Economics?

 It all started with a tweet.

 In 2012 I was in northern Italy where an Italian economist was running something similar.
 I was bowled over by the fact that thousands of people were coming to a small hillside town to listen to economics lectures.
 On a whim, I tweeted that someone in the UK should do something similar.
 Andrew Kelly, who organises Bristol’s Festival of Ideas, responded with enthusiastic support and willing to help.
 I have always been passionate about communicating economics in a way that engages members of the public, so it made a lot of sense.
 The festival now brings together academics from various areas of specialism to discuss pressing economic issues in a clear, non-jargony way.
-It’s been running for six years now, and on this measure and in terms of attendance, it’s a massive success.
+It’s been running for seven years now, and on this measure and in terms of attendance, it’s a massive success.